UPDATE: Post updated 11/12/21 to incorporate statutory amendments.

 This revision to GS 160A-385 clarifies the definition of a qualifying area for a zoning protest petition without making substantive changes in the law.
 It simplifies the qualifying area for a protest to be 5% of the land in the 100-foot wide buffer around each separate area proposed to be rezoned (rather than 20% of any one of four sides).
 Given that many rezonings are of irregularly shaped parcels, this will significantly simplify application of the protest calculation.

 After several months of discussions with all affected parties, the bill was amended at its first committee hearing to add a provision suggested by the North Carolina Homebuilders Association to provide that if a street right of way of at least 100 feet width adjoined a property being rezoned, that right of way would be considered part of the buffer from which a qualifying protest could be made (and that the property owners across such a wide street could not file a protest petition).
-That amended formulation is still in effect today.

 Use of Protest Petitions in North Carolina